Is the website displaying in the correct language? Please confirm or select a different language.

 Foundation

-Today, most scales are installed with aboveground or concrete pit foundations.
-Depending on state or regional requirements, scales can also be installed in a shallow pit, as opposed to the deep pit required by older mechanical scales.
+Most new scales are installed with concrete aboveground or pit foundations.
+Depending on state or regional requirements, scales can also be installed in a shallow pit instead of the deep pit required by older mechanical scales.
 A pit installation requires less space than an aboveground scale since longer approaches are generally required for aboveground configurations.
-However, pit-styles require sump pumps and drains, and are generally more vulnerable to corrosion due to potential standing water.
+However, pit-styles require sump pumps and drains and are generally more vulnerable to corrosion due to potential standing water.

 Weighbridge

-The truck scale’s body and driving surface is called the weighbridge.
-Weighbridges are composed of steel or concrete decks, and are typically manufactured in modular designs that are placed together during installation.
+The truck scale’s body and driving surface are called the weighbridge.
+Weighbridges are composed of steel or concrete decks and are typically manufactured in modular designs that are connected during installation.

 Indicator

-The indicator, also called a controller or terminal, can display basic weight functions, as well as serve as the command center for a weighing system with advanced programming like truck in/out ID capabilities, and control for the entire truck scale system, including remote displays and printers.
+The weight indicator, also called a controller or terminal, can display basic weight functions and serve as the command center for a weighing system with truck in/out programs to control the entire truck scale system, including any remote displays and printers.

 Load Cells